 Rasputinian Death: Crucifixion is a horrible way to die, no doubt about it.
 It could take days before the victim died of blood loss, dehydration and exposure to the elements, which is why the victims' legs were broken on the day after to speed up the process note this would put pressure on their lungs and make them suffocate, basically a Mercy Kill.
 When they go to do this to Jesus, though, they find he's already dead.
 (Note that he was also tortured severely for hours before being put on the cross and forced to carry the big heavy thing all the way to the execution site.)

 "Rashomon"-Style: There's a reason this page isn't called "The One Gospel."
 The four different versions of the story mostly serve to complement and expand on each other, though a few points are harder to reconcile.
+For example, the Synoptic Gospels do not all include the same events, nor do they record them in the same sequence.
 Among scholars, this is known as the "Harmony of the Gospels"; you can even buy editions of The Bible that lay out the four accounts side by side for easy comparison.

 Jesus: How terrible it will be for you, scribes and Pharisees, you hypocrites!
 You are like whitewashed tombs that look beautiful on the outside but inside are full of dead people's bones and every kind of impurity.

-Stealing from the Till: One of Judas' character flaws, brought up when he is among one of the disciples to complain when Mary Magdalene anoints Jesus, saying that the perfume could've been sold and the proceeds used to feed the poor...
+Stealing from the Till: One of Judas' character flaws, brought up when he is among one of the disciples to complain when Mary the sister of Martha anoints Jesus, saying that the perfume could've been sold and the proceeds used to feed the poor...

 "He did not say this because he cared about the poor but because he was a thief; as keeper of the money bag, he used to help himself to what was put into it."